andreasmalta/choco_packages/kmupd4/Readme_en.txt

          These temporary files is normally deleted automatically in a few minutes after the printing process is completed.

     Execute the following on all the PCs on which the above printer driver is installed and delete the temporary files.
-????If the printer driver is installed with Point&Print, the following execution is required on the server PC and each client PC.
+    If the printer driver is installed with Point&Print, the following execution is required on the server PC and each client PC.

-?   a) Driver update using Installer attached with v1.2.0.9 or later version.
+    a) Driver update using Installer attached with v1.2.0.9 or later version.
-??????
        Temporary files are automatically deleted when updating the driver.

-?   b) Deletion of temporary files manually (Please follow these steps if you do not use Installer) ??????
-Open "C:\Windows\System\Spool\PRINTERS" in Windows Explorer.
+    b) Deletion of temporary files manually (Please follow these steps if you do not use Installer) Open "C:\Windows\System\Spool\PRINTERS" in Windows Explorer.
-??????
        Please select and delete all "PP*.TMP files".

  10. When printing a document that includes specific data on the following devices, printing may be slow.
       An error may be displayed on the spooler, but please wait until printing is completed.